 What is the requirement for an electronic care plan (2nd capability)?
 The practitioner must develop and regularly update (at least annually) an electronic patient-centered care plan based on a physical, mental, cognitive, psychosocial, functional, and environmental (re)assessment of the beneficiary's needs.
 The plan should include a list of current practitioners and suppliers who are regularly involved in providing medical care to the beneficiary, the assessment of the beneficiary's functional status related to chronic health conditions, the assessment of whether the beneficiary suffers from any cognitive limitations or mental health conditions that could impair self-management, and an assessment of the beneficiary's preventive healthcare needs.

-The plan should address all health issues (not just chronic conditions) and be congruent with the beneficiary's choices and values.
+The plan should address all health issues (not just chronic conditions) and be genericary with the beneficiary's physicare and values and be congruent with the beneficiary's choices and values.
 What items are typically included in a care plan?

-CMS has identified the following as items typically included in a care plan (although the regulations do not specifically require a care plan to include each):

-- Problem list; expected outcome and prognosis; measurable treatment goals - Symptom management and planned interventions (including all recommended preventive care services) - · Community/social services to be accessed - Plan for care coordination with other providers - Medication management (including list of current medications and allergies; reconciliation with review of adherence and potential interactions; oversight of patient self-management) - Responsible individual for each intervention - Requirements for periodic review/revision
+CMS has identified the following as items typically included in a care plan (although the regulations do not specifically require a care plan to include each): Problem list; expected outcome and prognosis; measurable treatment goals treatment goalsSymptom management and planned interventions (including all treatment goals Symptom management and planned interventions (including all recommended preventive care services) treatment goals Symptom management and planned interventions (including all recommended preventive care services) Community/social services to be accessed